Movie Review: “The Fate of the Furious”

-Everything is going well for Dom (Vin Diesel) and Letty (Michelle Rodriguez) until a mysterious woman (Charlize Theron) finds Dom and somehow gets him to work for her and her resourceful organization.
-Soon after, Letty and the team are recruited to find and stop Dom from getting powerful devices to give to this woman.
-Tensions rise when Mr. Nobody (Kurt Russell) adds the only two men who have ever successfully tracked Dom: Hobbs (Dwayne Johnson) and Deckard (Jason Statham).
+Everything was going well for Dom (Vin Diesel) and Letty (Michelle Rodriguez) until a mysterious woman (Charlize Theron) found Dom and somehow got him to work for her and her resourceful organization.
+Soon after, Letty and the team are recruited to find and stop Dom from getting powerful devices that he plans to steal for this mysterious woman.
+Tensions rise when Mr. Nobody (Kurt Russell) adds the only two men who have ever successfully tracked Dom: Hobbs (Dwayne Johnson) and Shaw (Jason Statham).
 This duo forms a reluctant team that can only find and stop Dom if they work together.

 Jason Statham & The Rock (+8pts)

 Charlize Theron (+5pts)

 Pro: Jason Statham & The Rock (+8pts)

 Watching these two reluctantly interact with each other was some of the most fun in this movie.
 They have contrasting fighting styles that complement each other very well.
 Watching the powerhouse, Dwayne Johnson, power his way through countless guards was the perfect complement for watching Jason Statham utilizing his martial arts background.
 However, the best part of watching these two on screen together was their constant bantering throughout the movie.